Terrific Tales

 Terrific Tales is the title of a collection of forty-four Gothic fiction short stories by Isabella Lewis, published in 1804 and originally printed by R. Cantwell of Temple Bar for J. F Hughes of Cavendish Square.
 James Fletcher Hughes was an important publisher of Gothic fiction between 1800 and 1811, publishing many texts.
 Nothing at all is known of the author of the present work, Isabella Lewis never published another book, and the name may in fact be a pseudonym.
 These stories all appear concerned with the supernatural and repeat themes with spectres, ghosts, demons and other supernatural events.

 About the stories

 These short stories are all concerned with the supernatural.
-The supernatural is often left unexplained and they range from, but are not limited to, Spectres, Hobgoblins, Ghosts the devil.
-They are never any longer than 7 pages and are all extremely different and versatile.
+The supernatural is often left unexplained and topics range from, but are not limited to, Spectres, Hobgoblins, Ghosts the devil.
+The tales are all under 7 pages and cover unusual and varied topics.